eyeezzi/asdl-to-sexp/README.md

 ----------------------------------------------------------------------------------------------------

 Author: Uzziah Eyee (2016)
-Licence: Potato License--Bake it, fry it, toast it, ...just don't waste it.
+License: Potato License--Bake it, fry it, toast it, ...just don't waste it.

 ----------------------------------------------------------------------------------------------------
 ####Credits: